 Rules

 By default, a plugin in the chosen Service config is invoked on all requests.
 You can, however, change that behavior and set per-request conditions for the plugin invocation.
-Here is an example that only invokes the plugin for paths whose prefix equals to /users
+Here is an example that only invokes the plugin for paths with a /users

 Disabling a Plugin